 - are of African American descent

-Triple-negative breast cancer can grow faster than other cancers, and it has a higher rate of relapse.
+TNBC can grow more quickly than other cancers and has a higher rate of recurrence.

 “There are so many pathways going on in the cancer cell,” he added, “and we can’t manipulate it the way we can with HER2 and other types of breast cancer.”

-Researchers are developing new treatments that work for triple-negative breast cancer.
+Researchers are developing new treatments that work for TNBC.

-- lumpectomy, or the removal of the tumor while leaving most of the breast intact
+- lumpectomy (the removal of the tumor while leaving most of the breast intact)

-- mastectomy, or the removal of the breast and some surrounding tissue
+- mastectomy (the removal of the breast and some surrounding tissue)

 - radiation therapy